0 reviews |

 Step 4.
 When are the Dehydrated Green Beans Done

 The dehydrating green beans will tend to shrink up, shrivel, and wrinkle.
 If not, just let it all go for another couple of hours and check again.
-They should be hard and brittle when done.
-They will easily snap in half if bent.

 Drying times will vary depending on your dehydrator.
 Refer to your dehydrator owner’s manual for recommended temperatures and times for dehydrating specific foods.
 Remember to use drying times as a guide.